notnotrachit/EduClass/README.md

 ### For Teachers

-- Create new classes
+- Create new classes and add students
-- Generate attendance QR codes
+- Generate attendance QR codes for lectures
-- View attendance records
+- View and download attendance records
-- Download attendance reports
+- Create and deploy quiz contracts
+- Design quizzes with custom questions
-- Manage student enrollments
+- Analyze quiz results and student performance
+- Approve and manage shared notes

 ### For Students

 - Scan QR codes to mark attendance
-- Check enrolled classes
+- Check enrolled classes and attendance history
+- Participate in quizzes and view results
+- Access and contribute to shared notes
+- Track personal academic performance

 ## Project Structure